modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

-# Free energy calculations with RNA model with zero or two Mg2+ ions
+# Free energy calculations for the RNA model with zero or two Mg2+ ions

 This directory contains equilibration and alchemical free energy calculations of theophylline and its analogs using BFEE2 Alchemical Route.
 Some calculations were performed in the presence of two structural Mg2+ ions and others without any.